status-im/bigbrother-specs/data_sync/discovery-comparison.md

 ## Methodology

-Literature comparing various discovery methods for p2p networks seems rather limited, therefore most of the methodologies used within this paper are not based on previous literature.
+Literature comparing various discovery methods for p2p networks seems rather limited, therefore most of the methodologies used within this paper are not based on previous literature. **TODO, probably not best said like this**

 The notes presented below are based on provided documentation and specification, code has not been looked at generally or fully reviewed.
 All results are tentative.

 ### Compared Dimensions

+We first create a general overview of the

 ## Compared technologies